Actionable Neural Representations: Grid Cells from Minimal Constraints: Numerical Optimisation Details

 \section{Numerical Optimisation Details}

 In order to test our claims, we numerically optimise the parameters that define the representation to minimise the loss, subject to constraints.
-Despite sharing many commonalities, our optimisation procedures are different depending on whether the variable being represented lives in an infinite space (line, plane, volume) or finite (circle, torus, sphere).
-We describe each of these schemes in turn, beginning with infinite spaces.
-All code will be made available on github.
+Despite sharing many commonalities, our optimisation procedures are different depending on whether the variable being represented lives in a very large periodic space (approximations to the line, plane, or volume) or finite (circle, torus, sphere).
+We describe each of these schemes in turn, beginning with the very large spaces.
+All code is available on github: \url{https://github.com/WilburDoz/ICLR_Actionable_Reps}.